 - Espadrilles-Nothing says European summer more than espadrilles-at least in my opinion.

 - Flutter Sleeves Tops & Dresses-While Jane Birkin kept her style somewhat androgynes, she often would wear very feminine off the shoulder tops or ruffled sleeves.
+A plunging neckline was nothing Jane shied away from either.

 - Green Mini Dress-Love this dress and like that it’s not so “mini” and much more wearable.
 It would be a fantastic summer staple to keep cool.